 Cabbage Sausage Skillet is a quick lunch or dinner meal that tastes great any time of the year.

-At the same time, the sausage and cabbage skillet is an inexpensive meal and is a great idea when you don't know what to cook.
+At the same time, the sausage, and cabbage skillet is an inexpensive meal which is a great idea when you don't know what to cook.

 Global Food Recipes